Ilagan: Agriculture, fishery, and animal industry

 On December 2, 2020, then Agriculture Sec.
-William Dar attended the Inauguration of the P500 million 2,400 Sow level Swine Breeding Complex of the Thai-based Agro-Industrial Company, Charoen Pokphand Foods Philippines, Inc. in partnership with Sagittarian Agricultural Philippines Incorporated in Barangay Santa Victoria.
+William Dar attended the Inauguration of the P500 million 2,400 Sow level Swine Breeding Complex of the Thai-based Agro-Industrial Company, Charoen Pokphand Foods Philippines, Inc. in partnership with Sagittarian Agricultural Philippines.
 The Department of Agriculture also signed the Memorandum of Understanding with the City Government of Ilagan for the establishment of the P270 million Ilagan Corn Processing Center and a Memorandum of Agreement (MOA) for the implementation of the Urban Agriculture project.
 A joint venture of projects that is envisioned to transform the agricultural landscape of city and to support its farmers with their livelihood.

 On June 20, 2023, the contract signing was held at the Ilagan City Hall for the Phase II of the 5,400 Sow level Swine Breeding Complex investment in Ilagan by Charoen Pokphand Foods Philippines, Inc., Thailand's largest agriculture conglomerate and homegrown investor Sagittarian Agricultural Philippines Incorporated.
 The initial capitalization of the joint venture was valued at around P1 billion and set to be completed by 2024.
-The groundbreaking ceremony of the said project was held in Barangay Namnama on the same day.
+The groundbreaking ceremony of the said project was held on the same day.

 Thai conglomerate Charoen Pokphand Group Company Ltd. through its Philippine subsidiary, Charoen Pokphand Foods Philippines, Inc. in partnership with homegrown company Sagittarian Agricultural Philippines, Inc. and the Land Bank of the Philippines is pouring in more than P1.8 billion worth of investments for the establishment of its huge animal feeds milling facility in Ilagan.
 The construction of the project is expected to begin by the 3rd quarter of 2024.
-The feed mill will be situated in a 10-hectare land that the company acquired in Barangay Cabannungan 2nd.
+The feed mill will be situated in a 10-hectare land that the company acquired.
 It will be the biggest feed mill of its kind in Northern Luzon as their Central Luzon operation is already saturated.
 Ilagan is known as the largest producer of yellow corn used for animal feed, earning its title as the Corn Capital of the Philippines in 2015.
 The average production of quality corn in Ilagan is at approximately 200,000 metric tons per year coming from its 33,500 hectares of production areas which will definitely compensate the minimum requirement for the raw materials needed by the feed mill once it becomes operational.
 The groundbreaking ceremony of the City of Ilagan Feed Mill Complex and the signing of the Memorandum of Agreement between Charoen Pokphand Foods, Sagittarian Agricultural Phils., Inc. and Kasetphand Group was held on May 17, 2024.
 This kind of joint venture between the government and private sector is essential for the delivery of basic services and business matching opportunities specifically for corn farmers who will be the primary recipient of the project.
 It also aims to generate more jobs and employment opportunities for Ilagueños and to spur development in the countryside.